emzakit/xcom_ame_readme/README.md

 ---

-## 📡 Incoming transmission
+## 📡 Your music, in XCOM 2

-There's a van out in the Wilderness.
-It shouldn't run, and ADVENT would very much like to know where it is.
-Inside it, two absolute liabilities called **JAX** and **SILO** are broadcasting off gear that fell out of the back of a supply truck, and neither of them has once stopped talking long enough to notice they're transmitting straight into a warship full of Commanders.

-They have no idea XCOM is listening.
-Nobody's told them.
-Nobody's going to.

-Here's what Command has been feeding you: a lovely orchestral score, extremely tasteful, and — forty hours in — extremely the same. **Anarchy Music Engine takes XCOM 2's soundtrack out of the way and lets you put anything back in.** Drop files into folders.
-Each screen of the game gets its own music.
+**Anarchy Music Engine takes XCOM 2's soundtrack out of the way and lets you put your own back in.** Drop files into folders.
+Each screen of the game gets its own music — the Avenger, the Geoscape, squad select, the firefight, the win and the loss.
 That's the whole pitch.

+It works by reading the game's own log.
+XCOM writes a line whenever you move between screens; the app follows along and plays the matching folder.
+Nothing is injected, no game files are touched, and your music is never copied or moved — it plays where it sits.

+Command's orchestral score is extremely tasteful and, forty hours in, extremely the same.
+So instead:

 - 🎻 An orchestral score narrating the Geoscape while the planet quietly loses?
 Sure.
 - 🤘 Something extremely loud the exact moment a Sectoid pops out of the dirt?
 Obviously.